International Summer School

 Timeslots

 The courses are aligned into three timeslots, so it is possible to sign up for up to three individual classes.
+Please note that american students take a maximum of two classes, the workload required to complete three classes is considerable.
 Every single class will take place daily at the alotted time:

 8:00-9:20